siyangliastro/siyangliastro.github.io/_pages/about.md

 # My Background

-I recieved my Bachelor of Arts in Physics with honors from the University of California, Berkeley.
-There, I built a foundation in instrumentation, working with Professor George F. Smoot on developing a silicon photomultiplier camera to search for and characterize optical counterparts to fast radio bursts and other astrophysical sub-millisecond transients.
-That work brought me literally around the world--I visited Paris Diderot University in France, Hong Kong University of Science and Technology in China, and Nazarbayev University in Kazakhstan to work on my project and collaborate with various researchers.
-I also spent a summer working with Professor Shelley Wright and Dr. Jerome Maire in the Pulsed All-sky Near-infrared Optical Search for Extraterrestrial Intelligence group at the University of California, San Diego, to characterize a near-infrared discrete avalanche photodiode 5x5 array that is currently being used to search the sky for near-infrared transients.
+I recieved my Bachelor of Arts in Physics with high honors from the University of California, Berkeley.
+There, I built a foundation in instrumentation working with Professor George F. Smoot on developing a silicon photomultiplier camera to search for and characterize optical counterparts to fast radio bursts and other astrophysical sub-millisecond transients.
+To work on this project and collaborate with various researchers, I visited Paris Diderot University in France, Hong Kong University of Science and Technology in China, and Nazarbayev University in Kazakhstan.
+I also spent a summer working with Professor Shelley Wright and Dr. Jerome Maire in the Pulsed All-sky Near-infrared Optical Search for Extraterrestrial Intelligence group at the University of California, San Diego, to characterize a near-infrared discrete avalanche photodiode 5x5 array that is currently being used to search the sky for extraterrestrial technosignatures and other near-infrared transients.